DataDog/datadog-api-client-java/api_docs/v1/UsageLambdaResponse.md

 # UsageLambdaResponse

-Reponse containing the umber of lambda functions and sum of the invocations of all lambda functions for each hour for a given organization.
+Reponse containing the number of lambda functions and sum of the invocations of all lambda functions for each hour for a given organization.
 ## Properties

 Name | Type | Description | Notes